vivekup3424/lanrouj/Notes/KEUS/Code Review Guidelines.md

 ```

-1. Is the code change small enough to grok without needing docs?
-If not, what docs strings are supplied?
+## Coding Guidelines

-3. Can the code be made simpler?
+1. Can the code be made simpler?
 Will another developer be able to easily understand and use this code when they come across it in the future?
 Add comment if necessary.

 2. Check the code for good engineering practices such as [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), [SOLID](https://en.wikipedia.org/wiki/SOLID), what are the [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)#:~:text=Coupling%20and%20cohesion%20are%20terms,within%20a%20single%20module%20are.) and [cohesion](https://www.geeksforgeeks.org/software-engineering-coupling-and-cohesion/) like.